For comprehensive details of the job share scheme, refer to Chapter 8 of Circular 0054/2019, published 1 September 2019.

 The Department/ETB will not pay for substitute cover for these days.

-Where a teacher is recruited as replacement teacher, s/he is employed on a specified purpose (fixed term) contract, and is not a contracted job sharer.
-The replacement teacher can apply for any available hours, including substitution, in any school up to the maximum of a whole-
+Where someone is recruited as a ‘replacement teacher’, to work with another teacher in a job share, they are employed on a specified purpose (fixed-term) contract, and are not a contracted job sharer.
+The replacement teacher can apply for any available hours, including substitution, in any school.

 It is a matter for each employer to draw up and maintain its own policy on teacher absences, including job sharing.
 In any such policy, the welfare and education needs of pupils should be prioritised.